All you need to know about Singing Bowls

 Singing bowl mallets come in different sizes and are made from different materials.
 Different sizes handle, and materials can all lead to different sounds being produced by the singing bowl.

 Luckily, many of the following mallets are dual-ended, allowing both ends to be used to produce two different results.
-We will discuss the main types of mallets and then which mallets best with which singing bowls.
+We will discuss the main types of mallets and then which mallets work best with which singing bowls.

 Wool Padded Mallet